The horizon is not so far as we can see, but as far as we can imagine

 A lot of people lump all environmental issues under “climate change.”
 It’s the big bad boogeyman, the easiest to observe, and the first that’s likely to cause catastrophe.
 This also leads some to think that the problem is relatively easy to deal with.
 We can simply do aerosol injections into the upper atmosphere, and that will reduce the temperature.
 (Once we start, however, we can’t ever stop.)

 But this isn’t the case, the environment is under assault in many ways, and simple solutions may help, but won’t deal with the issue as a whole and may even make parts of it worse.
 Sulfate Aerosol injections would reduce the temperature, but actually cause acid rain and increase ocean acidification.
-That mean phytoplankton still die off, algal blooms still happen, and we still lose most of the phytoplankton oxygen production.
+That means phytoplankton still die off, algal blooms still happen, and we still lose most of the phytoplankton oxygen production.

 Cirrus cloud thinning, in which we inject ice-nucleating particles into high altitude cirrus clouds to thin them, allowing more solar radiation to escape is less effective, probably damages the ozone layer, increases UV radiation (which damages phytoplankton, again) and deposits chemicals into the ocean whose effects are probably not benign.